wAI4DA/UNet_demo/README.md

 ### 2. Train the model
 ```
 cd UNet-demo
-vi model_training_sbatch
+vi model_training_sbatch.sh
     # most folks cannot access the gpu QoS, so change gpu-wizard to a normal account,
     # such as wrfruc, zrtrr, etc, and change "#SBATCH -q gpu" to "#SBATCH -q gpuwf"
-sbatch model_training_sbatch
+sbatch model_training_sbatch.sh
 ```
-Once the job is running, you will see two output files as follows:
+Once the job runs, you will see two output files as follows:
 - `training_log_BS360_NE25.txt`: epochs, loss, and time per epoch
 - `JOB_LOG_UNet_training_5473835.out`: job output, including the batch progresses in each epoch